SAPAC What South Africans need to know about Electrical Certificate of Compliance COC

 Why do I need a Electrical Certificate of Compliance COC

-The necessity for a property owner to possess an electrical compliance certificate is overseen by the Electrical Installation Regulations stipulated under the Occupational Health and Safety Act No. 85 of 1993, often referred to as "OHASA."
+The necessity for a property owner to possess an electrical compliance certificate is overseen by the Electrical Installation Regulations stipulated under the Occupational Health and Safety Act No. 85 of 1993, often referred to as "OHSA."

 When is an Electrical Certificate of Compliance (COC) required?